wrayjustin/yaids/README.md

 ### Rules
 YAIDS supports any Yara-compatable rule, including enabled and properly configured modules.

-For convinenve, YAIDS also provides a "drop-in" replacement for `yara` (the Yara Rules Compiler).
+For convenience, YAIDS also provides a "drop-in" replacement for `yara` (the Yara Rules Compiler).
 In addition to some feature enhancements, `yaidsc` sets "external" variables for various packet offsets.

 You can learn more about writing Yara rules from the Yara documentation: [Writing Yara Rules](https://yara.readthedocs.io/en/stable/writingrules.html).